JamesMbeti/Arsenal-Findings/README.md

 ## Contact

-For any inquiries or questions, please contact jamesmbeti@gmail.com and visit my (LinkedIn Profile)["https://www.linkedin.com/in/james-mbeti-128519175/"]
+For any inquiries or questions, please contact jamesmbeti@gmail.com and visit my [LinkedIn Profile](https://www.linkedin.com/in/james-mbeti-128519175/)